SamCFarrell/Cryptocurrency-Wallet/README.md

 * Review the transaction hash code associated with the validated blockchain transaction.

 Once you receive the transaction’s hash code, you will navigate to the Transactions section of Ganache to review the blockchain transaction details.
-To confirm that you have successfully created the transaction, you will save screenshots to the README.md file of your GitHub repository for this Challenge assignment.
+To confirm that you have successfully created the transaction, you will take screenshots and include them in a `Screenshots.md` file for your GitHub repository for this Challenge assignment.

 ## Instructions